chaiyapat-r/restaurant-web-app-web-frontend/README.md

+> **Note on Demo Performance:** > The backend is hosted on **Render's Free Tier**.
+If the application hasn't been accessed recently, the server may be in "Sleep Mode."
+Please allow **30-60 seconds** for the initial request to "wake up" the server.
+Once awake, the app will perform normally.

 # Restaurant Customer Storefront (Web-Frontend)

 A sleek, mobile-responsive web application designed for a seamless digital dining experience.
 This frontend allows customers to browse menus, customize orders, and track their dining history.